pivotal/docs-tap/scst-store/ingress-multicluster.md

 Contour and DNS setup are not part of Supply Chain Security Tools - Store installation.
 Access to Supply Chain Security Tools - Store through Contour depends on the correct configuration of these two components.

-The proper DNS record should be available to clients to resolve `metadata-store.<ingress_domain>` to Envoy service's external IP.
+Make the proper DNS record available to clients to resolve `metadata-store.<ingress_domain>` to Envoy service's external IP address.

 DNS setup example: